eliehess/tcg-proxy-generator/README.md

 Based on [fftcg-proxy-generator](https://github.com/guillegran/fftcg-proxy-generator) which is itself based on [Yu-Gi-Oh!
 Proxy Generator](https://github.com/FedericoHeichou/ygo-proxy-generator).

-- The script `ff_download_images.sh` comes from fftcg-proxy-generator; I factored it out into its own file so it can still be used to download images for the FF TCG

 ## Requirements

 A unix-like terminal with the following programs:

+- curl
 - imagemagick
-- jq (only for pokemon_download_images.sh)
+- jq
-- pdflatex (package may be named texlive-latex-base)
+- pdflatex (package is named texlive-latex-base; you may also need to install texlive-fonts-recommended and texlive-latex-extra)
+- tr

 ## Usage